Why OFWs Need to Invest in a House and Lot?

 Here are ways investment properties earn passive income.

-Land, especially ones outside of the metro, are projected to increase in land value as more and more companies have begun expanding south of the capital.
+Land, especially ones outside of the metro, is projected to increase in land value as more and more companies have begun expanding south of the capital.

 Because of this, any real estate property you invest in, especially in areas like Cavite, without the intention of selling it or earning from it immediately automatically becomes passive income because land appreciates in value.